 Pietro Gelateria is pumping out gelato that manages to be both authentically Italian and fantastically experimental.
 Whether you like it in a cone, on a stick, or even in a cannoli, Pietro have a huge range of flavours available – staples include ricotta, orange and dark chocolate, orange and fennel, lavender and earl grey and coffee and salted caramel.
 If that isn’t enough, they’ve got six constantly rotating limited edition flavours on the go as well.
-Highlights of their recent specials include grape and green tea, peach, mascarpone and almond, and ricotta, basil and berry – as well as a pretty out-there savoury potato and mint number.
-Now if that isn’t experimental, I don’t know what is!

 Shop 16B, The Park Centre, 789 Albany Highway, East Victoria Park

-Nosh Gourmet Gi s
+Nosh Gourmet Gifts